How do I create an assessment in Tests and Quizzes?

-For these general parameters, see How do I add a new question (with the assessment builder)?
+For these general parameters, see How do I create a new question (with the assessment builder)?
 Other options regarding the answer and configuration are specific to the question type.

-Note: The Rich Text Editor is available for use in composing your questions and answers.
-Click on the Show All Rich Text Editors link to display the editor.
+Note: The rich text editor is available for use in composing your questions and answers.
+Select the Show All Rich Text Editors link to display the editor.

 Choose number of correct responses (for multiple choice).

 You can choose to have a Single Correct response, Multiple Correct, Single Selection, or Multiple Correct, Multiple Selection.

 If you select Single Correct (the default) you also have the option to enter Additional points deducted for incorrect answer if desired.
 Any value you enter in Additional points deducted for incorrect answer, deducts points from the student's score if the student selects the wrong answer.